-Where a student passes the year according to the Pass and Progression Rules, he/she shall be awarded 60 credits (or 65 credits where stipulated).
-Students who fail a module(s) but satisfy the Pass and Progression Rules will be awarded 60 credits (or 65 credits as stipulated) and the judgement recorded for failed module(s) will be Pass by Compensation.
+Where a student passes the year according to the Pass and Progression Rules, he/she shall be awarded 60 credits.
+Students who fail a module(s) but satisfy the Pass and Progression Rules will be awarded 60 credits and the judgement recorded for failed module(s) will be Pass by Compensation.